m4rtin195/EV-IoT-Kit/index.md

         <div class="col-sm-4">
             <h1 class="text-center"><i class="fa fa-android" aria-hidden="true"></i></h1>
             <h3 class="text-center">Android mobile user application</h3>
-            <p>An <code>Android</code>, Java-based app, serves as the service frontend and enables the vehicle's owner to check its state at any time and wherever he has internet connectivity.
+            <p>An <code>Android</code>, Java-based app serves as the service frontend and enables the vehicle's owner to check its state at any time and wherever he has internet connectivity.
 Login via email or Google account accesses the fleet of all his vehicles.</p>
         </div>
     </div>
 </div>